 An attached index is an index that implicitly follows the table fragmentation strategy (distribution scheme and set of dbspaces in which the fragments are located).
-The database server automatically creates an attached index when you first fragment a table.
+When you create an index on a fragmented table, the index is an attached index, unless you use the round-robin distribution scheme and automatic location is enabled.
+Indexes on tables that use the round-robin distribution scheme are not fragmented when the AUTOLOCATE configuration parameter or environment option is set to a positive integer.